OKCody/OBD-II-Utilities/README.md

 This collection of Python scripts makes use of the excellent [Python-OBD](https://github.com/brendan-w/python-OBD/) library.
 The Python-OBD library, thus these scripts, are designed to work with any ELM 327 OBD-II device.
 I used the [OBD Link EX](https://www.amazon.com/gp/product/B081VQVD3F/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) purchased from Amazon (ASIN: B081VQVD3F).
 Out of the box its USB cable was loose at the OBD-II end.
 It worked fine after disassembling and repinning the JST connector inside. 🙄

+Even though the Python-OBD library is exceedingly easy to use, I hope these scripts simplify the process of automotive troubleshooting.
+The last thing I want to do when I'm having car trouble is read matplotlib documentation.

 ## Dependencies
 ```
 > pip install obd